 Hostile Intruder is a police response situation.
-Responding campus staff or in some cases Security personnel may not be trained or equipped to confront an armed suspect, but they will make every effort to help with the local and county police response and take every action possible to assist with evacuation and intelligence on the situation.
+Responding campus staff or Security personnel are not trained or equipped to confront an armed suspect, but they will make every effort to help with the local and county police response and take every action possible to assist with evacuation and intelligence on the situation.